 Your GSA may include Straight Allies and Students with LGBT Parents, and it is important that these members of your club feel welcome and supported.
 LGBTQ youth in a GSA also depend on adult allies and will be Working with Adults in Youth-Adult Partnerships to get things done.

 LGBTQ history is full of transgender and queer people of color who were the unsung leaders and heroines of many of our early struggles.
 It is important to teach your GSA that our history as a queer movement has always had trans and queer people of color in it.
 Consciously Building Anti-Racist GSAs from the beginning is one way to make sure your GSA honors this legacy.
-Making your GSA familiar with Transgender Issues, and taking on a Gender Identity Campaign at your school is a great way to start educating your club and your school on issues affecting our community.
+Making your GSA familiar with ways to support our transgender community members, and taking on a Gender Identity Campaign at your school is a great way to start educating your club and your school on issues affecting our community.

 As your GSA club gains strength and momentum it is important to think about Building Coalitions with other student groups, to hold joint events and support other groups on issues affecting a diverse student population.
 In turn, when your club has Actions and Events, make sure to outreach to your coalition partners.